bogosorter/pdfs/readme.md

 result = a >> b;
 ```

-PDFs may be index as if they were an array.
+PDFs may be indexed as if they were an array.
 This example extracts the first and last pages from a PDF and creates a new one:

 ```
 source = read('test.pdf');